Farming

 “THIS FARM RUNS ON GOOD ECOLOGY”

 Our farming is organic, undogmatic, and responsive to our land and the people who work it.
-We are low-input as a matter of both ethics and economy.¹ When we can do something by hand, we do so, but we use machines when we need them (no oxen, yet).
+We are low-input as a matter of both ethics and economy.
+High standards mean that most of our work is done by hand, though we use machines when they’re warranted.

-We treat our farm as if it will be around in 100 years, because it just might.
-That kind of operational planning requires acquiescence to the order of things.
-We try to work with the tendencies of the ecosystem as much as possible, as in the final analysis it is vain to do otherwise.
+We take the 100 year view.
+Operational planning with that perspective requires acquiescence to the innate order of things, so we try to work with the tendencies of our ecology as much as possible.
 A proper organic farm understands itself to be a complex natural system, contrary to the “conventional” farms of the last half+ century, which tend to self-conceive and operate more like open air factories.
-We are keenly aware that our ecological relationships in a very real way include our economic ones.
-We rely on dedicated employees who have spent significant amounts of their lives on this land in order to grow food; everything made here has come out of a collective effort
+We are keenly aware that our ecological relationships include, in a very concrete sense, our economic ones.
+We rely on a group of dedicated employees who have lived significant portions of their lives on this land; everything made here has come out of collective work and specialized know-how.

-There are more than one hundred varieties of fruiting trees & vines at Idiot’s Grace (we leave out the many vegetables, herbs, grasses, and flowers in this tally, and restrict our calculation to domesticated species).
-We grow wine grapes, cherries, and pears on a commercial scale.
+We grow wine grapes, cherries, and pears on a commercial scale, but there are more than one hundred varieties of fruiting trees & vines at Idiot’s Grace.
 We just planted a small block of cider apples.
 The oldest cherry trees have been here for about a century, and those blocks are laughably outmoded in the context of modern fruitgrowing techniques and technology.
-But the fruit is very good, and the orchard has good character, so we keep the old trees where we can afford to.
+But the fruit is very good, and the orchard has character, so we keep the old trees where we can afford to.
 We run a u-pick stand every summer, open usually in the last few weeks of June.

 We are certified organic, and that’s the only certification we’ve pursued.
-The language around agriculture changes much more quickly than the practices: we've been farming with the same ethic for more than 20 years, improving as we learn.
-We like to talk about farming (we do it a lot) and encourage you to ask us any questions you have about our practices.
+The language around agriculture changes much more quickly than the practices: we've been farming with the same ethic for a quarter century, shaping our practices to the character of this place.
+We like to talk about farming and encourage you to ask us any questions you have about our practices.